 Acetaia

-There are several Napa based businesses making Balsamic style vinegar but of more then 1,000 Napa wineries or producers we have visited with and reviewed to date, this was the first and only winery we have visited making this style of vinegar (Editors note: Round Pond Winery also makes a Balsamic style vinegar but they started about 10 years after the Terraces program).
-The Crull’s hope to release small bottles of the vineyard in the coming years (perhaps when it reaches 25 years old or maybe 50 years) – starting by allocating it to their wine club members in 150 ml bottles.
+There are several Napa based businesses making Balsamic style vinegar but of more than 1,200 Napa Valley based wineries or producers we have visited with and reviewed to date, this was the first and only winery we have visited making this style of vinegar (Editor’s note: Round Pond Winery also makes a Balsamic style vinegar, but they started about 10 years after the Terraces program).

-As they say in Italy and as Sharon indicated “we make it for our grandchildren” – as this type of Balsamic vinegar becomes “exceptional” after a minimum of 25 years of aging!
-And the diminishing volume over time is rather remarkable starting with something like 16 gallons after 10 years will be whittled down to merely a gallon.
+Everything in the world of wine making moves slowly, but making Balsamic vinegar is an entirely different level as far as patience and aging required.
+As they say in Italy and as Sharon indicated “we make it for our grandchildren” (this is a generational product) – as this type of Balsamic vinegar becomes “exceptional” after a minimum of 25 years of aging!
+And the diminishing volume over time is rather remarkable starting with something like 16 gallons, yet after 10 years it will be whittled down to merely a gallon.
 Some of the premium Balsamic vinegars in Italy have been aged at least 75 years – the oldest producer in Modena is Giuseppe Giusti dating back to 1605.

 Select Wines

-They are one of the few Napa wineries to make a Chenin Blanc albeit it is sourced from Clarksburg (non Napa Valley).
+The Terraces are one of the few Napa wineries to make a Chenin Blanc albeit it is sourced from Clarksburg (non-Napa Valley).
 They produce a very nice Zinfandel and Cabernet Sauvignon from the property.
 They also make a Tempranillo, Petite Sirah and a wine that has a bit of a cult like following, their Cabernet Franc.
 Sometimes they produce a late harvest wine from several of the red varietals on the property.
-They don’t make this style of wine every year; the current release is a 2010 vintage.
-This wine is very low in residual sugar – approximately 3% so those who don’t necessarily enjoy the sweeter dessert wines may want to give this one a try.
+They don’t make this style of wine every year.
+This wine is very low in residual sugar – approximately 3% so those who don’t necessarily enjoy sweeter dessert wines may want to give this one a try.

-Their Zinfandel clones actually trace back to grapes planted on the property in the 1800’s.
-Their Cabernet clones are from two premium area wineries, Caymus and Grace Family Vineyards.
-All pricing on the Terraces wines are quite reasonable for small hand crafted wine – especially by Napa Valley standards.
+The Zinfandel clones are originally from vines planted on the property in the late 1800s and the oldest Zinfandel currently growing on property was planted in 1974.
+Their Cabernet Sauvignon clones are from two premium area wineries, Caymus and Grace Family Vineyards.
+All pricing on the Terraces wines are quite reasonable for these small hand-crafted wines – especially by Napa Valley standards.

 —

 Two small guesthouses are on site reserved for customers and wine club members located towards the lower part of the property.
-It is set right next to the vines – a stay here feels like you are in the middle of the country – and to some extent you are – however this is located only minutes from the town of St. Helena.
+Both are located directly next to the vines – a stay here feels like you are in the middle of the country – and to some extent you are – however this is located only minutes from the town of St. Helena.
+The guesthouse closest to the main driveway features several rooms and can comfortably house three couples.
+Bookings are generally not made more than 6 months in advance of desired dates.
 Inquire about pricing and availability.
 For a private stay in the Napa Valley – this location is hard to beat.
 For more information, to join their wine club or to reserve an appointment, visit: www.terraceswine.com

 Vineyards